 I gathered donations of fabric from numerous fabric shops, set about finding ladies who could sew bags using the donated fabric and brainstormed ways to find people who would donate toiletries to add to the packs.

 I have had the support of many ladies (from Saint Oswald’s Church, Milnerton and other individuals) who kept a constant supply of beautiful hand-sewn bags streaming in, received a bumper toiletry donation from Edgemead Primary School (which helped kickstart the project) and beautiful beanies and jerseys were donated by a small, local group of knitters.
 In addition, the WOMBS* doula-training organisation also donated nappies, maternity pads and toiletries.
 In 2015 the employees of Old Mutual provided us with over 100 Shoeboxes of Love just in time for Christmas.
 We were able to bless so many mothers!

 – Mater Domini Home, Claremont

 The Pear Tree Project (so-called as the pear tree represents a gift from the angels, symbolizes spiritual nourishment, blessings, strength and fruitfulness), has thus evolved.
 And as we grow so will the number of moms who can benefit from our support.

-If you are interested in becoming involved or would like to donate please contact me, Tarryn, via the contact page.
+If you are interested in becoming involved in any way (fundraising, donation drives, sewing or other) please contact me, Tarryn, via the contact page.